codacy/codacy-analysis-cli-action/README.md

 ![Codacy integration](images/codacy-analysis-integration.png)

 To use the GitHub Action with Codacy integration:

+1. On Codacy, [enable the containerized client-side tool](../../repositories-configure/configuring-code-patterns.md) and configure the corresponding code patterns on your repository **Code patterns** page.

 1. On Codacy, enable **Run analysis through build server** in your repository **Settings**, tab **General**, **Repository analysis**.